Prisma-pResearch/APARI_version_1.0/model_card_APARI_version_1.0.md

 | Costs for hospital admission, $K, median [IQR] | 15.9 [9.8-22.3] | 10.7 [7.0-17.6] | 21.8 [13.3-34.9] | 21.9 [13.1-36.3] |
 | Value of care, median [IQR] | 0.2 [0.1-0.3] | 1.5 [0.9-2.2] | 0.8 [0.5-1.3] | 1.2 [0.7-2.0] |

-IQR: interquartile range, ICU: intensive care unit.
+IQR: interquartile range, ICU: intensive care unit. we calculated value of care as inverted observed-to-expected in-hospital mortality and prolonged ICU stay ratios divided by median total costs and multiplied by a constant to set value of care for the entire study population to 1, as adapted from Yount, Jones, and colleagues (Yount KW, Turrentine FE, Lau CL, Jones RS.
+Putting the value framework to work in surgery.
+J Am Coll Surg.
+2015 Apr;220(4):596-604.).

 ### Factors